GallowayLabMIT/protocols/docs/contributor_guide.rst

   :align: center

-After you are done editing, add a commit message describing your change, and (normally), commit directly to the ``master`` branch.
+After you are done editing, add a commit message describing your change, and (normally), commit directly to the ``latest`` branch.
 If there is need for further discussion of an added protcol, creating a secondary branch + pull request could be helpful.

 .. image:: img/online_commit_changes.png